brenordv/azure-eventhub-reader/readme.md

 If we don't have enough permissions and the folders do not exist, execution will fail.

 My initial aim was to be able to log 1.000.000 messages/day.
-Considering the benchmark (see bellow), I can say this goal is achieved.
+Considering the benchmark (see bellow), I can say this goal was achieved.

 Another important note is: This application was not tested for long term usage.
 Although BadgerDb can handle hundreds of terabytes of data, I have not tested it.